twinsant/ethos/doc/README.md

 + We will mint Crypto Tokens to record who support us, the **Early Bird**.
 + So The Text Metaverse Registry will give you a **TID** record on the chain and backup in IPFS and Arweave.
 + It can involve all your assets in the Metaverse with Hash link.
++ Maybe in 20 years later, the DIGI DID(TID) will be your most of your life: work, credit, friends, community and fun.

 ## Join Textverse Community